 - No or few blemishes

 - No severe sensitivity

 - Barely visible pores

 - A radiant and smooth complexion

 If you have this, then lucky you!
 Ultimately, you can use lots of different makeup products, don’t get excessively shiny or have a dull complexion.

 Dry Skin Type

 Under normal circumstances, 95 percent of each of our skin cells is made up of water.
 In short, it’s the water content that determines how moist or supple your skin is.
 Dryness happens when the sebaceous glands don’t produce enough oil to keep the water in.
-Dry skin varies from a general feeling of tightness after washing that is eased with moisturiser or a few flaky patches, to skin that is itchy, inflamed or scaly.
+Dry skin varies from a general feeling of tightness after washing that is easily eased with moisturiser, to skin that is itchy, inflamed or scaly.
 We also call dry skin “dehydrated skin”.

 - Almost invisible pores

 - Dull complexion that looks matte and rough